Rules Of Engagement

 You'd probably decide that, based on this interaction, that I care about your bodily autonomy and well-being, and, by extension, you.

-Now let's say that I have a different reaction.
+Now let's say that I have a couple different reactions.
 Let's say that when you tell me that what I said made you feel hurt and belittled and excluded, I told you that no actually it didn't hurt you, because I hadn't meant to do that to you, and also other people tell me that they're fine with me saying to them what I said to you, and also that everyone is far too sensitive these days and being told that things I say are harmful is actually very harmful to me, and also the act of you telling me that I've hurt you is a divisive condemnation of me as a person, and being told that I'm a bad person makes me want to hurt your feelings even worse, and if I can hurt your feelings badly enough that you cry it will bring me a lot of joy.

 Or let's say that when we are on the subway and you say "Gadfreys, my toes!"
 I look you dead in the eye and tell you that I'm sure your toes are just fine, and then I stomp on your toes, as hard as I can, and smile, and when you look down you notice that I am wearing boots that seem designed specifically for stomping.
 And then I kick your shins.
 And wherever you put your foot, I stomp, and whenever you ask me to stop, I tell you I have no idea what you mean.
 I tell you that I can't hurt toes because I never intended to hurt toes, and in fact I don't even see toes, and it's people who are always making everything about toes who are responsible for toes getting stomped, and moreover I have no idea what boots even are, or how they could possibly hurt toes, and even more importantly, you are planning to step on my toes, which is why I am justified in stepping on yours.